GioF71/tidal-connect/README.md

 #### Alternatives

 If you need to have a supported solution, look at Tidal Connect enabled products.
-A cheap one is the ubiquitous Wiim Mini/Pro/Pro+/Amp/AmpPro/Ultra.
+A cheap one is represented by the ubiquitous Wiim Mini/Pro/Pro+/Amp/AmpPro/Ultra devices.
 Another option is represented by Google Chromecast/Chromecast Audio devices.
 Also, if you use Apple devices, you can already stream to AirPlay-enabled devices.
 Even your current TV might already be used as an endpoint for Tidal via the embedded Chromecast functionality, or via AirPlay.

 ##### UPnP